GabrielVesco/Book-Recommender/README.md

 # The Project
 The data exploration and model development can be found here: https://rawcdn.githack.com/GabrielVesco/Book-Recommender/7841ebcabb18dd4506eea20e9524085896bd9b46/Data-Preparation-and-Model-Development.html

-The Shiny app is linked above.
+The code for the R shiny application is linked above.